MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 ms.subservice: pwa
 ms.date: 02/20/2024
 ---
-# Build PWAs for the sidebar in Microsoft Edge
+# Build a PWA for the sidebar in Microsoft Edge

 Progressive Web Apps (PWAs) can opt-in to be pinned to the sidebar in Microsoft Edge.